0xJoeMama/progintro-hw0/cmdline/README.md

 ## Overview
 This was a fun capture-the-flag challenge.
 Made me remember and learn a lot of commands that I wasn't using that often in the past.
-I also think it was really good as an exercise to introduce someone to the linux system and the default commands available in it.
+I also think it was really good as an exercise to introduce someone to the GNU/Linux system and workflow as well as the default commands available in it.
-Also a lot of funny references.
+It also contained a lot of funny references.
 In fact, some of them, reminded me of my childhood.

 ## byte0
-cd into the deepest level.
+`cd` into the deepest level.
 Though to be honest, the Pokemon reference was funny.
 Didn't know byte0 was a man of culture

 Solution: